awsdocs/amazon-detective-user-guide/doc_source/profile-panel-drilldown-overall-api-volume.md

 1. To remove a filter, choose the **x** icon in the top right corner\.

 1. To clear all of the filters, choose **Clear filter**\.

+## Selecting the time range for the activity details<a name="drilldown-api-volume-time-range"></a>

+ When you first display the activity details, the time range is either the scope time or a selected time interval\.
+You can change the time range for the activity details\.

+**To change the time range for the activity details**

+1. Choose **Edit**\.

+1. On **Edit time window**, choose the start and end time to use\.

+1. Choose **Update time window**\.

+The time range for the activity details is highlighted on the profile panel charts\.

+![\[Highlighted time window for the Overall API call volume profile panel\]](http://docs.aws.amazon.com/detective/latest/userguide/images/screen_profile_panel_drilldown_api_timehighlight.png)